Get to know more about what we’re building for the 183 South Project

 The 183 South Project will offer Central Texas drivers a non-stop, signal free route to get to their destination without delay.
 This key north-south alternative to I-35 will provide significant improvements to the corridor including enhanced non-tolled general purpose lanes and new multimodal transportation options in the form of bicycle and pedestrian improvements.

 The 183 South Project broke ground in April 2016, and construction is projected to last for about 4 years.
 The total project cost will be approximately $743 million.
-Construction will take place in phases, with Phase I improvements, between US 290/290 Toll and Techni Center Drive expected to be complete in 2019.
-Phase II will open to traffic about a year later.
+Construction will take place in phases.
+Phase I improvements, between US 290/290 Toll and Techni Center Drive opened in 2019.
+Phase II will open to traffic in early 2021.

 When completed, those looking to bypass traffic congestion have a choice to use the 183 South toll lanes.
 Drivers who prefer not to pay a toll will still have the option to use the improved non-tolled general purpose lanes.